-Assessing potential impairment of hotel properties How the matter was addressed in our audit The Key Audit Matter
+How the matter was addressed in our audit

-As at 31 December 2022, the Group held a number of Our audit procedures to assess the potential impairment of hotel properties located in Hong Kong and Mainland China which were stated at cost less accumulated depreciation and impairment loss at a total amount of HK\$6,572 million.
+As at 31 December 2023, the Group held a number of hotel properties located in Hong Kong and Mainland China which were stated at cost less accumulated depreciation and impairment loss at a total amount of HK\$6.681 million.

 At the financial reporting date, the Group reviewed the hotel properties to determine whether there were any indicators of impairment.
-When indicators of impairment are identified • management assesses the recoverable amount of the hotel property.
+When indicators of impairment are identified management assesses the recoverable amount of the hotel property.
 An impairment loss is recognised as an expense in the consolidated income statement if the carrying amount of the hotel property exceeds its recoverable amount.

 The calculation of the recoverable amount of a hotel property is performed by the Group's external property valuer based on the discounted cash flows associated with the hotel property.
-The preparation of discounted cash flow forecasts can be highly • subjective and requires the exercise of significant management judgement and estimation, in particular in determining forecast occupancy rates, forecast hotel room rates, the growth rates and the discount rates applied.
+The preparation of discounted cash flow forecasts can be highly subjective and requires the exercise of significant management judgement and estimation, in particular in determining forecast occupancy rates, forecast hotel room rates, the growth rates and the discount rates applied.